Ever heard of paper trading?

 Creating a Paper Trading Portfolio

-Depending on the platform, you may need to answer some more questions or tailor some account settings.
-Regardless of the platform, it won’t take long to get started.
+Depending on the platform, you may need to answer some additional questions or tailor the account settings.
+But it shouldn’t take long to get you up and running.

 My Paper Trading Tips

-Before you get going with executing paper trades, consider these tips:
+Before you start executing paper trades, consider these tips…

 Be as Realistic as Possible with Paper Trading